-We see assessing good governance practices as an ongoing process, and the investment teams are encouraged to engage directly with companies to obtain additional information, raise concerns and/or resolve issues linked to the governance practices identified or associated controversies.
+We view the assessment of good governance practices as an ongoing process.
+Investment teams are encouraged to engage directly with companies on their governance practices.

 Asset allocation describes the share of investments in specific assets.

 - turnover reflecting the share of revenue from green activities of investee companies; - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy; - operational expenditure (OpEx) reflecting green operational activities of investee companies.